 Orderry enables you to cancel the removal operation.
 Double-click the removed transaction and press the “Restore” button.
 This action impacts the cashbox balance as well.

-Note: While the cashbox balance changes upon transaction removing and restoring, transaction field “Residue” stays the same.
-This field represents the original cashbox balance in time your employee made the transaction.
+Note: While the cashbox balance changes upon transaction removing and restoring, transaction field “Cash Balance” stays the same.
+This field represents the original cashbox balance at the time your employee made the transaction.